vdbrink/vdbrink.github.io/esphome/co2_scd40.md

 ### SCD40 Co2 sensor

-This small gas sensor measures Co2 (in a range 400-2000 ppm), temperature (-10-60 degrees) and humidity (0-100 percent).
+This small gas sensor measures Co2 (in a range 400-2000 ppm) and also temperature (-10-60 degrees) and humidity (0-100 percent).

 <a href="https://s.click.aliexpress.com/e/_DB01je7" target="_blank">